Spring-SpringBoard/SpringBoard-Core/doc/source/getting_started.rst

 The *Metal* and *Grass* elements provide support for editing the `metal <https://springrts.com/wiki/Mapdev:metal>`_ and `grass <https://springrts.com/wiki/Mapdev:grass>`_ maps respectively.
 Games that instead use metal spots (or any point-based resource system) should refer to :ref:`extension_games`.

-*Settings* allows configuring some map rendering properties, and it also includes an *experimental* map compilation tool.
+*Settings* allows configuring some map rendering properties, and it also includes an *experimental* map compilation tool (Linux only for now).

 All map editing tools support custom :ref:`assets` (both brushes and materials).